jannickj/blog/1-frp/1-frp.md

 }
 ```

+**Notice** we have seperated **Events** from **Event-handling**, this is core to FRP, think of it as **inversion of control** for events.
+And with this it seems we have fulfilled the second promise of *FRP*

+* **Better reasoning:** Ever had too many *onPress* functions to follow what is happening?
+Ever tried to make your code run in parallel?, In *FRP* events and event-handling are seperated.
+Making it much easier to understand and optimize what happens.

+**Rant incomming for any nitpickers**
-As you might notice the time the user input occur is just what the current time window is at, you can spend time and energy on making it be the time at which the user actually clicked a buttonm.
+As you might notice, the time the user input occur is just what the current time window is at, you can spend time and energy on making it be the time at which the user actually clicked a button.
 However the update windows are in general very small, such that the actual game appears smooth, given this whether we say the user clicked **0.1-0.2ms** faster has no actual impact.

-Using this solution we are able to completely avoid any state update inside an injected function.
-And instead we have inverted the control back to us of when and how user input changes our state thus fulfilling the second promise of Frp:

-* **Avoid Hooks:** Inversion of control, avoids the need for injected state changing functions *(better reasoning)*

 ## Historic playback

 Finally we arrive at historic event playback.
 Whether you're making a game replay system or just want have better debugging power.
-In Frp historic playback is trivial.
+In *FRP* historic playback is trivial.

 We simply add a step of saving all the events **(Yeah it's that easy!)**
 ```csharp